Aasif-github/Database/AWS/main.md

 🔹 **Warm Start** = Reusing the existing environment (faster).

-## what is cold start of AWS lambda.
+## What is cold start of AWS lambda.
 ### **Cold Start in AWS Lambda (Short & Simple)**
 A **cold start** happens when AWS **creates a new execution environment** to run your Lambda function **after a period of inactivity**.
 This includes:
 ✅ Setting up a new **container**